History of economic thought: Thorstein Veblen and the American Way

-World wars, revolution and great depression (early to mid 20th century)
+The World Wars, Russian and German Revolutions, and Great Depression (early to mid 20th century)

 At the outbreak of World War I (1914 –1918), Alfred Marshall was still working on his last revisions of his Principles of Economics.
 The 20th century's initial climate of optimism was soon violently dismembered in the trenches of the Western Front.
 During the war, production in Britain, Germany, and France was switched to the military.
-In 1917 Russia crumbled into revolution led by Vladimir Lenin and who promoted Marxist theory and collectivized the means of production.
-Also in 1917 the United States of America entered the war Allies (France and Britain), with President Woodrow Wilson claiming to be "making the world safe for democracy", devising a peace plan of Fourteen Points.
+In 1917 Russia crumbled into revolution led by Vladimir Lenin who promoted Marxist theory and collectivized the means of production.
+Also in 1917, the United States of America entered the war on the side of the Allies (France and Britain), with President Woodrow Wilson claiming to be "making the world safe for democracy", devising a peace plan of Fourteen Points.
 In 1918 Germany launched a spring offensive which failed, and as the allies counterattacked and more millions were slaughtered, Germany slid into the German Revolution, its interim government suing for peace on the basis of Wilson's Fourteen Points.
 After the war, Europe lay in ruins, financially, physically, psychologically, and its future was dependent on the dictates of the Versailles Conference in 1919.

 After World War I, Europe and the Soviet Union lay in ruins, and the British Empire was nearing its end, leaving the United States as the preeminent global economic power.

 Before World War II, American economists had played a minor role.
-During this time institutional economists had been largely critical of the "American Way" of life, especially the conspicuous consumption of the Roaring Twenties before the Wall Street Crash of 1929.
+During this time institutional economists had been largely critical of the "American Way" of life, especially the conspicuous consumption of the Roaring Twenties before the Wall Street crash of 1929.
 The most important development in economic thought during the Great Depression was the Keynesian revolution, including the publication in 1936 of The General Theory of Employment, Interest, and Money by John Maynard Keynes.
 (See the discussion of Keynesianism below.)
 Subsequently, a more orthodox body of thought took root, reacting against the lucid debating style of Keynes, and remathematizing the profession.
 The orthodox center was also challenged by a more radical group of scholars based at the University of Chicago, who advocated "liberty" and "freedom", looking back to 19th century-style non-interventionist governments.